KhalilSamiDaoud/MVVMDemo/README.md

 *To run this demo make sure these requirementrs are met:*

-1. You are using Visual Stdio
+1. You are using Visual Studio

 2. You have installed the Stylet NuGet package